dig025/lucas_processor/README.md

 This document describes the architecture of the Lucas Processor

 This CPU is a very reduced RISC architecture and uses MIPS as inspiration.
 The big difference is that it uses 9-bit instructions and not a bit more!
 It was designed to do specific tasks well and not much else.
 This is not a general purpose architecture.
+The way Lucas is able to operate with only 9 bits is by specifying three special registers.
+The first register, r0, is used only for loading immediate values.
+The next two registers, r1 and r2, are operation registers.
+All arithmetic is done using r1 and r2 as operands.

 ## <p align=center>INSTRUCTION SYNTAX</p>
 What follows are the specifications for the three main types of instructions our CPU can handle: